anuksalgado/WebProject/File-Converter/README.md

 - "TestServer.js" is the server file which handles the document conversion and rendering and communicating data with front-end.

+- "node_modules" folder is where all the dependencies packages are installed and used in the program.

 # TODO's and extra mentions

-- Proper Styling for the downloadDoc.ejs file needs to be done, and if the conversion was unsuccessfull for that styling needs to be done as well.
+- Proper Styling for the downloadDoc.ejs file can be done, and if the conversion was unsuccessfull for that styling needs to be done as well.
 Also overall styling can be improved in the coming days.

 - The animation used in the homepage was taken from a youtube video I reffered for an individual project of mine, which i cant find the video to mention as reference.

+- On Linux we need to install the LibreOffice software and find the path the "soffice" package is located and then update the pathToOffice variable code to test it.

+- Tried Integrating Socket.io for real time updates between client and server.
+(Could not achieve this with current knowledge, will be integrating with time).

+- Loading animating should be added once convert button is clicked in uploadDoc.ejs to add more styling.

+- The option to select whether document is of docx , doc or other format does not have any functionality other than just styling and making it look like the user is required to select the correct option as per the document being uploaded for conversion.